Under the Fair Trading Act it is unlawful for a business to mislead consumers about their products or about consumers’ rights.

 I saw a food product advertised as being able to lower cholesterol.
 How do I know whether this claim is true?

-From 17 June 2014 a business is in breach of the Fair Trading Act if they make claims about a good or service that can’t be substantiated.
+A business is in breach of the Fair Trading Act if they make claims about a good or service that can’t be substantiated.
 This means that they must have reasonable grounds for making the claims, such as from:

 - information provided by a reputable supplier or manufacturer